d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   the top-level buffer inherits the features present in other `comint-mode' derivatives, most of which are described in [the Emacs manual].

+  Each top-level buffer is connected to distinct Prolog thread running in the same process as Emacs and the main Prolog runtime.
+In the current implementation, top-level buffers communicate with their corresponding threads via local TCP connections.
+On the first invocation of `sweeprolog-top-level', `sweep' creates a TCP server socket bound to a random port to accept incoming connections from top-level buffers.
+The TCP server only accepts connections from the local machine, but note that _other users on the same host_ may be able to connect to the TCP server socket and _get a Prolog top-level_.
+  This may pose a security problem when sharing a host with entrusted users, hence `sweeprolog-top-level' _should not be used on shared machines_.
+This is the only `sweep' feature that should be avoided in such cases.

 [the Emacs manual] <info:emacs#Shell Mode>